rjohnsen/threathunting-book/content/part-5/smb-netbios-file-shares.md

 5. Process creation as `SYSTEM` or another privileged identity.
 6. Service deletion and payload cleanup.

-PsExec-like behavior can be produced by legitimate administration products and by many tools other than PsExec.
+PsExec-like behaviour can be produced by legitimate administration products and by many tools other than PsExec.

 ### Share discovery